 Keys generated in a normal slot on the YubiKey are then “attested” by the key and certificate in the f9 slot.
 Attestation features are detailed in our Introduction to PIV Attestation.
-The YubiKey PIV Tool Command Line Guide explains how the tool interacts with the PIV application on a YubiKey.
 Similar attestation capabilities are found in Yubico’s implementation of the FIDO Universal 2nd Factor (U2F) protocol.

 YubiKey 4 and YubiKey 4 Nano with the new YubiKey 4.3.1 firmware is available now from Amazon and the Yubico Store.
 Use the YubiKey Personalization Tool to identify the firmware version of your YubiKey.

 Klas Lindfors is a Senior Software Developer at Yubico.